Aete/d3-60days-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Day One: Bar Chart

-- Bar chart with COVID-19 data in South Korea
+## Day 1: Bar Chart Bar chart with COVID-19 data in South Korea

-## Day Two: Stacked Bar Chart

-- Stacked Bar chart with COVID-19 data in South Korea
+## Day 2: Stacked Bar chart with COVID-19 data in South Korea

-## Day Three: Stacked Area Chart

-- Stacked Area Chart with number of employments in Seoul by industries
+## Day 3: Stacked Area Chart with number of employments in Seoul by industries

+## Day 4: Scatter plot with GDP and Life Expectancy datasets

+## Day 5: Gapminder Clone

+## Day 6: Line Charts with COVID-19 data in South Korea

+## Day 7: Panning and Zooming (Gapminder Clone)

+## Day 8: Pie Chart with COVID-19 data in South Korea